 Southernmost Beach Cafe is part of a simple yet sophisticated resort of the same name in historic Old Town.
 It’s located just 90 miles away from Cuba and is actually about as South as you can get within the country.
-We actually stayed at the Southernmost Resort on one of our Key West trips, it is a super convenient location and a short walk from most Key West attractions.
+On one of our Key West trips, we stayed at the Southernmost Resort.
+It is a super convenient location and a short walk from most Key West attractions.

 - Address: 1405 Duval Street, Key West

 Sarabeth’s is a mainstay in the historic district of Key West.
 The building was the first synagogue on the island, and it maintains plenty of character today and a flower-filled outdoor patio.
 It opened its iconic flagship spot in New York City and moved down south in 2005.